-When FlashCut detects a tripped limit or safety switch, it immediately stops all tool movement without ramping.
-The accuracy of the tool position will most likely be lost at that point.

-If a limit switch has been tripped, FlashCut will only allow you to jog away from the switch that was tripped.
-Once you move off the limit switch, normal operation will resume.
+- When FlashCut detects a tripped limit or safety switch, it immediately stops all tool movement without ramping.
+The accuracy of the machine tool position will most likely be lost at that point. - FlashCut will not allow any machine movement until you clear the switch.
+If a limit switch has been tripped, FlashCut lets you jog away from the switch that was tripped, but disables all other jog options.